chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

     ```

     - Execute the below command to clean unused data from reports.
 This is an optional step
--  Execute the below command to clean unused data from reports.
-This is an optional step

     ```bash
         hab pkg exec chef/knife-ec-backup knife tidy server clean --backup-path /path/to/an-ec-backup